openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Protocol

-The value of the `protocol` parameter of the W3C Digital Credentials API MUST be set to `openid4vp` for this profile.
+When used with the W3C Digital Credentials API [@!w3c.digital_credentials_api], the exchange protocol is the string `openid4vp` for this profile.

 ## Request {#browser_api_request}

-The `request` member of the W3C Digital Credentials API [@!w3c.digital_credentials_api] contains an OpenID4VP Authorization Request, where every OpenID4VP Authorization Request parameter is represented as a top-level JavaScript object member.
+The W3C Digital Credentials API [@!w3c.digital_credentials_api] contains an OpenID4VP Authorization Request, where every OpenID4VP Authorization Request parameter is represented as a top-level JavaScript object member.

 The following is a non-normative example of an unsigned OpenID4VP request when advanced security features of OpenID4VP are not used: